-When you reach the out-of-pocket limit of \$8,000 for your prescription drugs, the Catastrophic Coverage Stage begins.
+When you reach the out-of-pocket limit of \$2,000 for your prescription drugs, the Catastrophic Coverage Stage begins.
 You will stay in the Catastrophic Coverage Stage until the end of the calendar year.
-During this stage, the plan will pay most of the cost for your drugs.
+During this stage, the plan will pay the full cost of your drugs for the rest of the year.